-Mexicans march against president's proposal allowing same sex marriage
+Mexicans march against president's proposal to allow gay marriage

 Gay marriage is still banned under local laws in many of Mexico's 31 states.

-(Reporting by Natalie Schachar and Lizbeth Diaz; Editing by Simon Gardner and Chizu Nomiyama)
+Reporting by Natalie Schachar and Lizbeth Diaz; Editing by Chizu Nomiyama and Diane Craft